The NBSTSA Candidate Confidentiality & Disclosure Policy

-After 365 days (one year), the applicant must retake the certification examination and pay the fee for renewal by examination, which is $399 for current AST members or $499 for non-members.
+Any CST, CSFA, or CST/CSFA who wishes to renew more than 90 days after expiration, or who did not earn the required credits during their cycle must retake the certification examination and pay the fee for renewal by examination, which is $399 for current AST members or $499 for non-members.
 NBSTSA does not take postmarked dates into account; we go by the date the application is received in our office.

 Individuals have the right to appeal decisions made by the NBSTSA regarding their certification and/or eligibility for certification and/or recertification.
-Pass/fail examination scores are not appealable to the Board of Directors and is addressed under the complaint policy.
+Candidates who believe that they have met the eligibility requirements as stated in policy may appeal decisions of ineligibility.
+However, the eligibility requirements themselves may not be appealed.
+Pass/fail examination scores are not appealable to the Board of Directors and are addressed under the complaint policy.

-- An individual submits a written appeal by mail to the NBSTSA Board of Directors with current correspondence associated with the appeal (i.e. examination denial notification) and supporting documentation (i.e. letters of recommendation, proof of graduation) with $100.00 non-refundable fee.
+1. An individual submits a written appeal by mail to the NBSTSA Board of Directors with current correspondence associated with the appeal (i.e. examination denial notification) and supporting documentation (i.e. letters of recommendation, proof of graduation) with

-- Appeals are heard by the NBSTSA Board of Directors at the scheduled spring & fall meetings.
+2. Appeals are heard by the NBSTSA Board of Directors at their regularly scheduled spring & fall meetings.

-- Candidates will be notified by the NBSTSA office of the final decision from the Board of Directors.
+3. Candidates will be notified by the NBSTSA of the final decision from the Board of Directors.
 Once a decision has been made by the NBSTSA Board of Directors, there is no further appeal process.